CSJR Postgraduate Student Bursary

 - Applicants must submit an application for your programme as soon as possible and then submit an application for this scholarship in order to be considered.
 Please note that complete applications for admission can take up to 4 weeks to be considered by the department, although this duration can vary depending on the time of year.
 You should be prepared to wait up to 6 weeks in busy periods.

-- You will need to hae a firm offer for your programme by the time the scholarship panel meet.
-It is recommended to apply for the programme about six weeks BEFORE the scholarship deadline (that is, by 21 March 2022).
+- You will need to have a firm offer for your programme by the time the scholarship panel meet.

 - Late or incomplete scholarship applications will not be considered.

-The successful candidate with an offer to study at SOAS will be notified by the end of July 2022.
+Due to the competitive nature of the scholarship only the successful candidate with an offer to study at SOAS will be notified by the end of July 2023.
 If you have not heard from us by then, assume that your application has been unsuccessful.

 There is a two-step procedure: